kiraware/paspybin/docs/how-to-guides.md

 file.
 You can change the value according to what you have and save it in the root of the project directory with the file name `.env`.

+To set up environment variables we need `PASTEBIN_API_DEV_KEY`, `PASTEBIN_USERNAME`, and `PASTEBIN_PASSWORD`. `PASTEBIN_API_DEV_KEY`
+belongs to `PASTEBIN_USERNAME`.
+Then we also need `PASTEBIN_API_USER_KEY`, to get it we can make a login() API call.
+Please remember that `PASTEBIN_API_USER_KEY` MUST NOT belong to `PASTEBIN_USERNAME`, so simply we have to have two pastebin accounts.

-We have a doctest in src that we don't run tests by default because it's for testing code examples in the docstring.
-Because the code example uses real API calls without mocks, it can cause the test to reach the API call rate limit.
-To run doctest, just open the pyproject.toml file and look in the configuration for pytest in the testpaths section there is only a tests folder, you can add the src folder and run the test normally to run doctest in src.
+We have a doctest in src that we don't run it by default because it's for testing code examples in the docstring.
+The code example uses real API calls without mocks, it can cause the test to reach the API call rate limit.
+To run doctest, just open the `pyproject.toml` file and look at the `tool.pytest.ini_options` section in the `testpaths` configuration there is only a `tests` folder, you can add the `src` folder and run the test normally to run doctest in src.

 ### Documenting